thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 description: 'Build an accessible modal dialog with Vite, React, and TypeScript.
 Understand the benefits of reusable components and hooks in refactoring your code.'
 slug: modal-react-ts
 meta: 'Build an accessible modal dialog with Vite, React, and TypeScript.
 Understand the benefits of reusable components and hooks in refactoring your code.'
-date: '2023-06-24 12:00:00'
+date: '2023-06-26 12:00:00'
 tags: [Accessibility, React, TypeScript, Hooks]
 ---

-Creating web applications with a focus on accessibility is not just a nice-to-have, it's a necessity.
-It ensures that your applications are usable by everyone, regardless of their abilities.
-Alarmingly, it's approximated that a mere 3% of the internet is truly accessible.
+Creating web applications with accessibility in mind isn't just a "nice-to-have" feature; it's a fundamental requirement.
+This approach ensures your applications are accessible and usable by all, regardless of their individual abilities.
+Sadly, it's estimated that only about 3% of the internet is genuinely accessible.
+This issue becomes more amplified when designers and developers look to the less accessible 97% of the internet for their user experience inspirations.
+The problem is also exacerbated when widely used UI libraries, development frameworks, and platforms, which don't prioritize accessibility, are continually being adopted and installed.

+But beyond this, there's a practical aspect to it, too.
+Building websites that are multifaceted in their usability just makes good sense.
+Personally, I've found as an able-bodied developer and keyboard enthusiast that I've significantly reduced mouse usage in my daily activities.
+Keyboard navigation, in my experience, is far more comfortable and efficient.
+Whenever a website or application forces me to use a mouse to interact with it, it feels like a letdown.

-In my recent work, modals have been a recurrent theme.
-I thought it would be beneficial to not only share my discoveries but also to solidify my understanding and have a personal reference handy for the future.
+In my recent development work, modals and overlays have been a common ask.
+I thought it would be beneficial to not only share some insights but also to solidify my own understanding and have a personal reference handy for the future.

-In this guide, I'll walk you through creating an accessible modal dialog using React and TypeScript.
-We'll dive into a practical example, including the construction of a custom React Hook.
+In this walkthrough, I'll demonstrate building an accessible modal dialog with the assistance of React and TypeScript.
+We'll delve into a hands-on example that includes building a few custom React Hooks.

 ## Prerequisites